shanect7/video-game-tittle-screen-design/README.md

 </body>
 ```

 With that done, we will now be going into `styles.css` to use 'bg' ID to showcase our background image.
-Within this ID selector, we will be using the following format to alter the id and add a background-image
+Within this ID selector, we will be using the following format to alter the id and add a background-image.

 We will be starting with this:
 ```